stevenrjanssens/dfreproject/README.md

-In another scenario, it may be more adventageous to use an array of data and the header object that have already been loaded into memory (i.e. not in a file/hdu object).
+In another scenario, it may be more advantageous to use an array of data and the header object that have already been loaded into memory (i.e. not in a file/hdu object).
 In that case, follow this example:

 ```python
 from astropy.io import fits